bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 - **1.1.1.4.3** Members shall be able to add/delete/change avatars.
 - **1.1.1.4.5** Registered users shall be able to delete their accounts.

 The other section, [Platforms](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#112-platforms), is about the posts and articles shared in our home pages.
-Users can share their thoughts, problems, anything related to the our application's content in these platforms.
-Also a user can use the chatbot, and followed the tags/categories that they are interested in.
+Users can share their thoughts, problems, anything related to our application's content in these platforms.
+Also a user can use the chatbot, and follow the tags/categories that they are interested in.
 Our first subcategory for this section is the [Forum](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1121-forum).
-For these requirements, we had decided not giving the authorize for doctor to add/remove any tag for another user's post since it can lead to improper use.
+For these requirements, we had decided not giving the authorization for a doctor to add/remove any tag for another user's post since it can lead to improper use.
 Also, a user cannot edit a post or comment that they shared in our mobile application.
-Last for this subsection, we had not implemented the report mechanism for both Frontend and Mobile:
+Last for this subsection, we had not implemented the report mechanism for both Frontend and Mobile but the endpoint is implemented and merged:
 -   **1.1.2.1.10**  Doctors shall be able to add or remove tags from an existing post.
 -   **1.1.2.1.14**  Registered users shall be able to report a post or comment to an admin if they think that it contains inappropriate or misleading content.
 -   **1.1.2.1.15**  Registered users should be able to edit their posts.
 -   **1.1.2.1.17**  Registered users should be able to edit their comments.

 The other subsection for Platforms requirements is [Chatbot](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1122-chatbot).
 We had successfully implemented Chatbot to our application.
-Yet, redirecting to the relative posts about a category could not implemented to the mobile due to HTML restrictions:
+Yet, redirecting to the relative posts about a category could not be implemented to the mobile due to HTML restrictions:
 -   **1.1.2.2.1**  Users shall be able to reach posts related to the options they choose from chatbot decision tree.

 The third subcategory for this section is [Articles](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1123-articles).
 Since editing is not completed only in the mobile application, the only missing requirement is for mobile: